How to Start Building a Great Company Culture

 Initial workshops can cultivate listening skills on a personal, role-playing level, and then transplant those skills to more formal structures until communication on all levels includes a willingness to accept the uniqueness of each individual.
 This process makes it easier to understand the uniqueness of their ideas and suggestions.

-Create an environment where people can speak out about what they are thinking
+Create an environment where people can speak out

 Start with the strength of your surrounding culture.
 Australian business culture has a forceful honesty combined with a conservative presence that serves a disciplined strategy very well.
 Do not confuse the respect for traditional business etiquette with restriction of creativity.
 But don’t dismiss a complaint without being able to prove that you understand exactly what the complaint is really about.
 For example, maybe there is a good reason to change the dress code.